Whether you're a driver or a cyclist, we all have a role to play in sharing the road responsibly.

 Shoulder check.
 Use hand signals and shoulder check in advance before taking any turns.
 Remember, drivers sometimes fail to yield right-of-way.

 Protect yourself before cycling

 Always wear an approved bicycle helmet that meets safety standards (CSA, ANSI, ASTM or SNELL B-95) and occasionally check for signs of wear.
 Wearing a helmet is the law in B.C. and you could be fined for not wearing one.

 Remember to plan for poor weather or low light conditions.
-Your bicycle must be equipped with a white headlight visible at 150 metres and a rear red light/reflector visible at 100 metres.
+Your bicycle must be equipped with a front white headlight and a rear red light/reflector.
 Be extra visible with reflective gear on your pedals and wheels.